Orthogonalized Policy Optimization:Policy Optimization as Orthogonal Projection in Hilbert Space: Discussion

 \paragraph{Role of the Reference Policy.} In OPO, the reference policy $\piref$ serves solely as an \emph{origin} defining the coordinate system for the ratio $v_\theta = \pi_\theta/\piref - 1$, rather than as an explicit regularizer via KL divergence.
 Stability is instead enforced by the quadratic penalty $\frac{\mu}{2} v^2$.
 This decoupling clarifies the distinct roles of anchoring (coordinate system) and regularization (optimization geometry).

 \paragraph{Implementation Notes.} The OPO objective (\cref{eq:opo_ratio}) involves expectations under $\piref$.
-In practice: \begin{itemize} \item For on-policy training where samples come from $\piref = \pi_{\text{old}}$, the batch itself provides an unbiased estimate. \item For off-policy settings, importance sampling or a separate reference sample set can be used. \end{itemize}
+In practice: \begin{itemize} \item For on-policy training where samples come from $\piref = \pi_{\text{old}}$, the batch itself provides an unbiased estimate. \item \textbf{Mini-batch anchoring.} Within one outer iteration, $\piref$ is frozen at the policy snapshot taken \emph{before} the first mini-batch gradient step.
+All subsequent mini-batches in the same iteration share this anchor, ensuring that the log-ratio $\Delta_\theta = \log\pi_\theta - \log\piref$ is evaluated against a consistent reference. \item For off-policy settings, importance sampling or a separate reference sample set can be used. \end{itemize}

 \paragraph{Limitations.} The framework introduces hyperparameters ($\alpha$, $\mu$) that may require tuning.
 Our experiments focus on reasoning tasks; validation on diverse domains (code generation, general instruction following) remains future work.
 Larger-scale experiments across diverse tasks and model sizes are needed to fully characterize the strengths and limitations of OPO.